A Healthier Diet for America

 RP-E: Americans tend to follow some of the most unhealthy dietary patterns ever documented among developed nations.
 Compared to many Western European countries, we spend much less time cooking, we eat outside much more, we consume much more processed foods, we consume much larger portion sizes of foods and meals, we follow dietary patterns that are much higher in calories, sugar and salt and we consume very low amounts and variety of fruits, vegetables, whole grain products, fish and other healthy foods.
 As a result, our obesity and related chronic diseases rates are much higher in the United States.

 What dietary trends make you most optimistic about the future?

 RP-E: I strongly believe that the spread of grass roots movements across the country seeking to establish sustainable local food systems that provide access to fresh, untainted food products year round is a sign that the tide may be turning (the so-called ‘food justice’ movement).
 These changes in public opinion and civic engagement in food security issues has the potential to become a very powerful force that can help shape much healthier and fairer food systems from the local to the global level.

-This Article was submitted by Denise L Meyer, on Monday, June 10, 2013.
+This article was submitted by Denise L Meyer on June 10, 2013.